5 Types of App Reviews To Watch Out For

 Sometimes users leave really long reviews.
 The fact that they invested this much time into writing such a detailed review shows that they are angry or concerned.
 No matter what rating they give, a user that leaves a long review is describing an issue in the product or sharing their ideas on how to improve it.

 Just a “thank you” note that leads to nothing will make these users furious.
-They spent their time making suggestions and sharing ideas on improving their favorite product, and the developer just did nothing to address those concerns.
+They spent their time making suggestions and sharing ideas on improving their favorite products, and the developer just did nothing to address those concerns.
 One unfortunate app update and we’re getting tons of bad reviews.

 These are the first reviews you should focus on.
 Even if a user doesn't complain, your sincere response will make them feel appreciated and their feedback valuable.
 If users ask questions or suggest a feature — tag or collect these reviews.
 This will help you find these users and update your reply once you’ve fixed or added something they wrote about.